Aungban: Railway

-The Aungban-Loikaw railroad was constructed in 1992.
+The railway reached Aungban in 1915 as part of the Thazi–Shwenyaung line, constructed during the British colonial era.
+This extension transformed Aungban from a modest village into a vital transport hub, facilitating the movement of goods and people across the Shan Highlands.
+The railway's presence spurred economic activities, particularly in agriculture, with Aungban becoming renowned for its potato production.
+These potatoes were transported via rail to cities like Kolkata, enhancing the town's economic stature.

+In the early 1990s, the railway network expanded further with the construction of the Aungban–Loikaw line.
+This 63 miles metre-gauge railway connected Aungban to Loikaw, the capital of Kayah State, improving accessibility and fostering regional integration.
 The Working People's Daily newspaper reported in 1992 that over 300,000 people had contributed 'voluntary labor' for the Aungban-Loikaw railway line connecting the states of Shan and Kayah.
 By the end of the project one year later, the total number had risen to almost 800,000.
 However, many independent and credible testimonies have indicated that this labor was not 'voluntary', and was in fact forced.